Updated August 10, 2023

 MS Excel has a standard way to prompt the errors it is happening in the cells while applying any of the Excel functions, which is by putting the HASH sign (“#”) before that.
 We all have seen this; we rarely have noticed.
 Above mentioned errors are some of them.
 Every error has a different meaning and reason to occur, which we will see in upcoming examples.

 Lets us discuss the examples of VLOOKUP Error.

-In this example, we will see the first and most common type of error, #N/A. For this, we have some sample data as shown below.
+In this example, we will see the first and most common type of error, #N/A. For this, we have some sample data, as shown below.
 As we can see, we have 2 tables.
-First table has the Sales data for some electronics products like Laptop, Desktop, Notebook, and Tablet, and second table is that table where we will be looking up the value from first table.
-We have created a common key by combining OWNER and PRODUCT columns, separated by underscore (“_”).
+The first table has the Sales data for some electronic products like laptops, desktops, notebooks, and tablets, and the second table is the table where we will be looking up the value from the first table.
+We have created a common key by combining OWNER and PRODUCT columns, separated by an underscore (“_”).

-Let’s apply the Vlookup in the cell I3.
+Let’s apply the Vlookup in cell I3.
 Apply the vlookup using the range and lookup cell as shown below.
-As we can see below, Lookup cell is F3 which is our Key of Table2, lookup range from selected from Table1.
+As shown below, the Lookup cell is F3, our Key of Table2, the lookup range selected from Table1.

 To find the reason behind this, there are 2 possibilities.
-We either may have some space or special character in lookup cell F4 or first column of Lookup range.
-To find this, we can check the length of both the cell of same row using LEN formula.
-Below is row 13 we have used LEN function by selecting cell of row 5.
+We may have some space or special characters in lookup cell F4 or the first column of the Lookup range.
+To find this, we can check the length of both the cell of the same row using the LEN formula.
+We have used the LEN function by selecting the cell of row 5.
+Below is row 13.